Ultrasound day is always an exciting day, but when you hear you have ultrasound abnormalities it is hard to cope with the news you hear.

 The Day Finally Came

 I finally heard from the doctor’s office and got my appointment scheduled two weeks after my first ultrasound.
-I saw one of the best OB Specialists in the Dallas area.
+We saw one of the best OB Specialists in the Dallas area.
 He was amazing.
 He was so comforting and explained everything to us.
 We saw every intricate detail of our sweet baby.
-He looked perfect, not a single abnormality.
+He looked perfect, not a single pregnancy abnormality.
 We looked at his brain and I began to feel anxious.
 The doctor looked at his brain with great detail and let us know that there was one cyst present.
 Wait, what?
 One!
 I was so relieved to hear that because where did all the others go?
 Did they disappear?
 Did we just witness a miracle?

 After the ultrasound, the specialist said that he was not worried about a thing.
 He said he was 99% sure that we would have a perfect baby boy.
 What a relief that was to hear!